This chapter was reviewed for currency and updated in April 2021 by Sapna Gangaputra, MD, MPH, and H. Nida Sen, MD, MHS.

 Figure 1B.
 OCT image of cystoid macular edema.

 Fundus autofluorescence (FAF) is another noninvasive imaging modality that highlights lipofuscin accumulation within the RPE.
-Increased FAF is expected in the presence of increased RPE metabolic activity, and decreased FAF in the setting of loss of photoreceptors or the RPE.
+Increased FAF is expected in the presence of increased RPE metabolic activity (active inflammation), and decreased FAF in the setting of loss of photoreceptors or the RPE (inactivity).
 It is a useful adjunct in multi-modal imaging of the posterior segment, with applications for many posterior uveitides, including white dot syndromes, VKH and infectious uveitis.14 (Figure 2)

 Figure 2.
 FAF image of the white dot syndrome, Acute Zonal Occult Outer Retinopathy (AZOOR).